A guide to not-for-profit data projects

-We’ve also produced a companion help sheet with prompts to get you thinking about what data might be needed to answer those questions.
+We’ve also produced a companion worksheet with a worked example to get you thinking about questions that are answerable by data and that drive action.

 What are your aims for the data project?
 How are you going to achieve those aims and in what timeframe?
-We’ve developed a handy project brief template where you can set down these parameters so you'll spend less time re-creating the wheel and more time focusing on your organisation’s needs.
+We’ve developed a handy project brief template for you to set these down, so you'll spend less time re-creating the wheel and more time focusing on your organisation’s needs.

 To help you understand data access and quality, our help sheet walks you through the different steps you may need to take to access your data and how to overcome common obstacles you may face along the way.
 It also identifies the skills needed for your project based on the kind of data you have.